pfptcommunity/pfptcommunity/README.md

 <br>

-## SIEM / UBA / UBEA
+## SIEM / UBA / UEBA
-Push events to Security Information and Event Management (SIEM) or User / Entity Behavior Analytics (UBA/UBEA) Risk scores are calculated for each user in UB tools.
+Push events to Security Information and Event Management (SIEM) or User / Entity Behavior Analytics (UBA/UEBA) Risk scores are calculated for each user in UB tools.